h4ctar/retro-gauge/README.md

 The oil pressure and neutral sensors are simple switches to ground.
 So these will be directly connected to digital input pins.
 I'm not sure if the internal pull ups will be good enough so there will be provision on the PCB for external pull up resistors.
+There will be a diode to protect against connecting this pin to 12V on the bike.

 ![Neutral](./images/neutral.png)

 The highbeam and turn signals indicators should light up when they see 12V.
 We'll use an optocoupler to give some extra protection.
+The left and right turn signals need to go through diodes to stop them turning each other on.

 ![Turn Signals](./images/turn-signals.png)